jpmossman/starter-rust-workspace/README.md

 Runs our configured autoformatters.

+# Github Actions
+There are two workflows for Github actions present.

+First, is the CI checks that run on PRs.
+See `.github/workflows/main.yml` for more info.
+This workflow is probably useful as-is.
+It could be enabled `on: push` so that all pushed commits are checked, but that will depend on the frequency of pushed commits and how long checks take.
+Dependencies are cached so checks typically run pretty quickly.

+Second, when any tag beginning with a `v`, such as `v1.2.3`, is pushed, a release is created.
+This workflow almost definitely will need to be customized on a per-project basis.
+Every project has different...
+- Definitions of output files and how they should be grouped
+- Factors that should trigger releases
+- Requirements for the build host(s) and build target(s)

 # Explanation of lint levels
 TODO: Write longer explanation about why certain lint levels were chosen.